 Everybody has great answers.
 Geepers, our lawn does it where the septic tank clean out lid is.

 I had a large tree cut down three years ago.
 I've replanted the spot with grass seed in September every year since.
 The grass looks great until June when the spot turns brown.
 The lawn receives a lot of direct sun light.
 The rest of the lawn looks great and I've used the same seed in other areas of the lawn.

 By Lionel J.

 Add soil and manure to even out the mulch.
 It will speed up your process.
 I have 4 trees that were cut down and the sawdust left.
 My Ace gardener/hardware man who owns the place said this would work.

 Why are there brown patches in my new lawn?

 Hardiness Zone: 11

-By CLARK333 from Yakima, WA
+By CLARK from Yakima, WA

 Many things can cause it, did you fertilize recently?
 Could be burns from too much fertilizer, also if you didn't water properly, that can cause it.
-You can take a pic and take it to your garden centers like Lowes, or a landscape place.